iitletsapp/WEB.AppMapsWrapper/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.
+This automatically will compile aot!!!

 ## Running unit tests